buptlishantao/xbob.paper.tpami2013/README.rst

 Reproducing experiments
 -----------------------

-It is currently possible to reproduce the experiments on both Labeled Faces in the Wild and Multi-PIE using the PLDA algorithm.
+It is currently possible to reproduce all the experiments of the article on both Labeled Faces in the Wild and Multi-PIE using the PLDA algorithm.
 In particular, the value of the accuracy reported in Table 2, the Figure 2 and the HTER reported on Table 3 can be easily reproduced, by following the steps described below.

 Be aware that all the scripts provide several optional arguments that